 In the event of a wildland fire, an "evacuation" will be ordered.
-The Village Fire Department will sound a siren to notify you of an evacuation.
-Please be vigilant and aware of what's happening in the Village of Taos Ski Valley especially if there is a Red Flag Warning or closure by the Forest Service.
+The Village Fire Department will sound several sirens to notify you of an evacuation.
+Be vigilant and aware of what's happening in the Village of Taos Ski Vally.
+Please be vigilant and aware of what's happening in the Village of Taos Ski Valley, especially if there is a Red Flag Warning or closure by the Forest Service.